skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 than once there were multiple factions mining from from different sides of Khelberg.

-After a decade of fighting, a Human female named Rhone gained the mastery in the conflict, aided by a large group of Wizards.
+After a decade of fighting, a human female named Rhone gained the mastery in the conflict, aided by a large group of Wizards.
 They drove the other forces from the mountain, captured Fol Thron, and set up a Mageocracy.
-This was the most diverse and stable government the land had known since the fall of Ellas Morad and the original Mountain-Elves.
+This was the most diverse and stable government the land had known since the fall of Ellas Morad and the original mountain elves.

 It was during this time that the Mage Wars raged in Dunlock.
 As that war ended, the Guild of Mages was formed.
 (See also, The Mage Wars